devops-actions/load-available-actions/README.md

 The output is stored in a file with the name `actions`, which can be retrieved in another action with `${{ steps.<step id>.outputs.outputFilename }}`.

-We use the search api to find the following files in your repositories:
+We use the search API to find the following files in your repositories:
 - action.yml
 - action.yaml
 - Dockerfile